 R1 is the region after the first non-vowel following a vowel, or the end of the word if there is no such non-vowel

-And then that you should replace -tional with -tion, if it is found inside R1.
+And then, there is a rule that says that you should replace -tional with -tion, if it is found inside R1.

 - the word